 This is relatively simple to do.
 Just boot into your BIOS from the powered down state.
 I assume you know how to boot into your laptops BIOS, and if you don’t, it is just a simple google search away.
 Make sure you enter your laptop model because it varies with the motherboard.

 Anyway, after you load up your BIOS, head over to the last option which says Exit and navigate down to load setup defaults.
 Hit enter and confirm by clicking Yes.
 Your bios should now be reset back to defaults and hopefully, this should fix the computer plugged in not charging issue.

 If the above steps are not working, there might be an issue with the power adapter itself.
 So check the adapter for any broken traces on the skin.

 An easy way to find burnt internal wires is by feeling the outer sheath of the wire.
 If you feel a bump which protrudes more than the rest of the body, that might be the post.

 Grab a razor and carefully cut open the outer sheath and see the insides.
 Being the wire surgeon that you are, you should take care not to cut through the wires inside the cable yourself.

 Check for any burnt areas or any blackened spots.
 If the cables are damaged, I don’t need to tell you to get a better one, because sometimes, the damage will be such that it will still be conducting current, but not enough for the laptop to recognize it as a stable power input.

-So, that might’ve caused the driver to go into that situation where it displays the plugged in not charging message.
+So, that might’ve caused the driver to go into that situation where it displays the

 This did happen to me too, right before my UNIX programming exams.
 I had no juice on my laptop and it was showing that dreadful message to me.
 Thankfully, my desktop saved my ass.
 But it turns out, my charger was bad.